top of page

 Life After Prostate Cancer Series: Prostate Cancer Survivor Earl and Roxane May— “We can beat this.”

-Earl May planned a trip of a lifetime to the West African country of Ghana and to South Africa for March 2019.
+Story by Walter Pritchard, TEN Media The sound of the war cry is powerful, Earl May planned a trip of a lifetime to the West African country of Ghana and to South Africa for March 2019.
 Everything was booked.
 He was locked and loaded.
 All he had to do was pack, fasten his seat belt and fly.
 Rewind to July 2018, Earl, then 54 years old, was diagnosed with prostate cancer.
 He had surgery on September 28, 2018.
-“Two months later by the first of November I was back on my feet,” Earl said.
-“And I felt that I was ready to go.”
-Earl always wanted to go o
+“Two months later by the first of November I was back on my feet,” E

 Walter Pritchard